quantalogic/qllm/README.md

 ## 🗺 Roadmap

-- [ ] Add a command to list all the available providers
+- [OK] Add a command to list all the available providers
-- [ ] Add a list command that present all the models available for a provider
+- [OK] Add a list command that present all the models available for a provider
 - [ ] Publish and search prompt on a prompts/template marketplace
 - [ ] Plugin for Raycast
 - [ ] Plugin for Chrome